eth-sri/Nice2Predict/README.md

 By default, train gets input programs (converted to JSON for example with UnuglifyJS) from the file testdata in the current directory.
 As a result, it creates files with the trained model.

+If you wish to train the model using pseudolikelihood use the following parameters:

+> bin/training/train -training_method pl

+you can control the pseudolikelihood specific beam size with the ""-beam_size"" parameter.

+### Factors

+by default the usage of factor features in Nice2Predict is enabled, however if you wish to disable it you can launch the training with the following command:

+> bin/training/train -use_factors=false

 ## Predicting properties

 To predict properties for new programs, start a server after a model was trained: